Peptostreptococcus: Infections

 Peptostreptococcus species that are found in clinical infections were once part of the genus formerly known as Peptococcus.
 Peptostreptococcus is the only genus among anaerobic gram-positive cocci that is encountered in clinical infections.
 As such, Peptostreptococcus species are viewed as being clinically significant anaerobic cocci.
 Other similar clinically significant anaerobic cocci include Veillonella species (gram-negative cocci), and microaerophilic streptococci (aerotolerant).
 Anaerobic gram-positive cocci include various clinically significant species of the genus Peptostreptococcus.

 The species of anaerobic gram-positive cocci isolated most commonly include Peptostreptococcus magnus, Peptostreptococcus asaccharolyticus, Peptostreptococcus anaerobius, Peptostreptococcus prevotii, and Peptostreptococcus micros.

 Anaerobic gram-positive cocci that produce large amounts of lactic acid during the process of carbohydrate fermentation were reclassified as Streptococcus parvulus and Streptococcus morbillorum from Peptococcus or Peptostreptococcus.
 Most of these organisms are anaerobic, but some are microaerophilic.

 Due to a large amount of new research done on the human microbe and more information on bacteria, many species of bacteria have been renamed and re-classified.
-Based on DNA homology and whole-cell polypeptide-pattern study findings supported by phenotypic characteristics, the DNA homology group of microaerobic streptococci that was formerly known as Streptococcus anginosus or Streptococcus milleri is now composed of three distinct species: S anginosus, Streptococcus constellatus, and Streptococcus intermedius.
-The microaerobic species S morbillorum was transferred into the genus Gemella.
+Based on DNA homology and whole-cell polypeptide-pattern study findings supported by phenotypic characteristics, the DNA homology group of microaerobic streptococci that was formerly known as Streptococcus anginosus or Streptococcus milleri is now composed of three distinct species: S. anginosus, S. constellatus, and S. intermedius.
+The microaerobic species S. morbillorum was transferred into the genus Gemella.
 A new species within the genus Peptostreptococcus is Peptostreptococcus hydrogenalis; it contains the indole-positive, saccharolytic strains of the genus.

 Peptostreptococcus infections occur in/on all body sites, including the CNS, head, neck, chest, abdomen, pelvis, skin, bone, joint, and soft tissues.
 Adequate therapy must be taken against infections, or it could result in clinical failures.

 Peptostreptoccocci are often overlooked and they are very difficult to isolate, appropriate specimen collection is required.
 Peptostreptococci grow slowly which makes them increasingly resistant to antimicrobrials.

-The most common Peptostreptococcus species found in infections are P. magnus (18% of all anaerobic gram-positive cocci and microaerophilic streptococci), P asaccharolyticus (17%), P anaerobius (16%), P prevotii (13%), P micros (4%), Peptostreptococcus saccharolyticus (3%), and Peptostreptococcus intermedius (2%).
+The most common Peptostreptococcus species found in infections are P. magnus (18% of all anaerobic gram-positive cocci and microaerophilic streptococci), P. asaccharolyticus (17%), P. anaerobius (16%), P. prevotii (13%), P. micros (4%), P. saccharolyticus (3%), and P. intermedius (2%).